jump-dev/MathOptInterface.jl/docs/src/apireference.md

 ### Termination Status

-The `TerminationStatus` attribute indicates why the solver stopped executing.
+The `TerminationStatus` attribute indicates why the optimizer stopped executing.
 The value of the attribute is of type `TerminationStatusCode`.

 ```@docs